westonstearns/death_course_example/chapter1.md

 The output will show in the `R Console` window.

 When you are finished pressing `submit` will run the exercise and give you a success message.
+You can then exit out of the success message and continue coding on the same exercise.

 *** =instructions
 - Explore the source window!